Review Management: The Ultimate Business Owner’s Guide

 Businesses used to be able to control their image using carefully thought out commercials or strategic ad placements.
 Save for major newsworthy scandals, most business’ mistakes and missteps went largely unnoticed by the public.

 But the days of traditional marketing are long gone, and the power has shifted to the consumers.
-Customers are more empowered than ever to share their opinions about your brand and potentially influence others decisions as well.
+They’re more empowered than ever to share their customer experience and potentially influence others decisions as well.

-One of the biggest mistakes a business can make in 2019 is not having a review management strategy in place.
-Online review management helps your business collect, manage, and respond to customer reviews.
+One of the biggest mistakes a business can make in 2019 is not having an online review management strategy in one place.
+Online reputation management helps your business collect, manage, and respond to customer reviews.
 The aim is to showcase your best qualities to potential customers, leverage customer feedback to improve your business, build trust, and get more positive reviews from your satisfied customers.

 How Bad Reputation Management Can Hurt Your Business